Thousands flee as Typhoon Kammuri churns towards Philippines

 Manila (AFP)

-The Philippines was braced for powerful Typhoon Kammuri as the storm churned closer, forcing evacuations and threatening plans for the Southeast Asian Games events near the capital Manila.
+Tens of thousands of people were sheltering in evacuation centres as powerful Typhoon Kammuri barreled towards the Philippines, threatening plans for the Southeast Asian Games events near the capital Manila.

-Kammuri is expected to make landfall late Monday or early Tuesday in the nation's east with heavy rains and wind gusts of up to 185 kilometres (115 miles) per hour, forecasters said.
+Kammuri is expected to make landfall late Monday or early Tuesday in the nation's east with intense rains and potent wind gusts of up to 185 kilometres (115 miles) per hour, forecasters said.

-The storm is on track to then pass close to Manila, which is home to some 13 million people and the site for many of the SEA Games competitions.
+The storm is on track to then pass close to Manila, which is home to some 13 million people and the site for many of the SEA Games events.

-Nearly 70,000 people have already fled their homes in the Bicol region, which is where the typhoon is expected to make landfall.
+Nearly 70,000 people have already fled their homes in the Bicol region, which is where the typhoon is expected to strike first.

 "We hope there won't be any damage, but given its (Kammuri's) strength, we can't avoid it," Mark Timbal, spokesman for the national disaster agency, told AFP.